 Published on

 Urgent message: As the population of seniors swells, more cases of senile dementia, delirium, and psychosis are apt to present in urgent care.
-Here is how to assess and manage these patients.
+Here is how to assess and manage altered mental status patients in the urgent care setting.

 RAUL E. RODON, MD